psss/did/docs/spec.rst

 The following metadata levels are defined:

-Level 0
+Level 0: Core
     :ref:`/spec/core` attributes such as :ref:`/spec/core/summary`
     for short overview, :ref:`/spec/core/description` for detailed
     texts or the :ref:`/spec/core/order` which are common and can be used across all metadata levels.

-Level 1
+Level 1: Tests
     Metadata closely related to individual :ref:`/spec/tests` such as the :ref:`/spec/tests/test` script, directory
     :ref:`/spec/tests/path` or maximum :ref:`/spec/tests/duration`
     which are stored directly with the test code.

-Level 2
+Level 2: Plans
     This level represents :ref:`/spec/plans` made up of individual :ref:`/spec/steps` describing how to
     :ref:`/spec/steps/provision` the environment for testing and